Spain's short-term borrowing costs jump at auction

 The euro zone's fourth-largest economy has become the focus of the regional debt crisis, with the country struggling to overcome recession and a costly banking sector restructure.

-Yields on Spanish 10-year bonds have been trading above 7 percent, a level that is seen as unsustainable for Spain's shaky public finances.
+Yields on Spanish 10-year bonds have been trading above 7 percent, a level seen as too pricey for shaky public finances in the medium term by creating a self-full filling spiral like ones that have forced other euro governments to seek help.

-The rise in Spain's longer-term interest rates put the sale of 3 billion euros $3.77 billion (2.40 billion pounds) of bills in the spotlight ahead of a bond auction on Thursday.
+The rise in Spain's longer-term interest rates put the sale of 3 billion euros (2.40 billion pounds) of bills in the spotlight ahead of a bond auction on Thursday.

 There was good demand and the government met its target amount but the yield on the 18-month paper was the highest since November while the 12-month bill sold with the highest rate since before the birth of the euro.